cultureandempire/cultureandempire.github.io/README.md

 > One infamous example was an infiltration and heist where one corporation infiltrated a target corporation over the course of nearly a year.
 They then performed a virtual assassination on the target's CEO and proceeded to steal corporate property to which they had gained access.
 The target corporation lost billions of ISK worth of property (amounting to about $16,500) and a great deal of prestige; the CEO's expensive ship and cybernetic implants were destroyed in the attack.

-The existence of black markets for online gaming communities reveals the problem with non-convertible assets.
+The existence of black markets for on-line gaming communities reveals the problem with non-convertible assets.
 I'm not sure what the solution is, though I think it involves more freedom to convert in-game assets to and from real currencies, without risk of lawsuits or prosecution.

 ### Communities

 Some of the most valuable, and least tangible, assets of the digital economy are its communities.
 You might think a community is owned by the company that runs the website and owns the domain name, and you would be wrong.
 The community aspires to own itself, and be highly mobile.

 This is the lesson we learned from the MySpace story.
 A poor authority will see its assets flow away, not quite overnight, yet within a few years, perhaps even months.
 When Oracle [bought Sun in 2010](https://en.wikipedia.org/wiki/Sun_acquisition_by_Oracle), they also took over Sun's many free software projects, including MySQL and OpenOffice.
 Within a few months, these had forked -- as allowed by their open source licenses -- to create MariaDB and LibreOffice, simply because Oracle was doing what it does best, being arrogant and overbearing.
 That works well with corporate clients.
-It is not the ideal way to treat online communities.
+It is not the ideal way to treat on-line communities.

 Industrial-age businesses survived by capturing their clients.
 Digital-age businesses survive by bribing their clients with freedom and getting them to co-invest in their properties.
 Look at how Amazon entices its clients to become partners.
 Review this book and become part of our marketing machine.
 Your opinion matters!
 It's mutually profitable and it's honest.

-When a firm owns the domain name and website for an online community, it owns the *anchor* for the community.
+When a firm owns the domain name and website for an on-line community, it owns the *anchor* for the community.
 This makes it the authority, able to define licenses, rules, and policies.
 If it is a good authority, the community will stay there and grow.
 If it is a poor authority, the community will fragment, detach, and move to another anchor.
 Who owns your Twitter profile?
 You do, of course.
 Who enforces that property?
 Twitter does.

 So digital society is filled with authorities, from huge ones like Google, Facebook, and Twitter, with hundreds of millions of citizens, to tiny ones with a handful of participants.
 Me, myself, and I make three.
 These digital authorities define their own property laws, and enforce them without negotiation, and are thus analogous to a State.
 Such digital authorities are the digital successors to the industrial-age nation-state.

 Digital society is not a single authority, it is many.
 When an authority tries to cheat, the outcome is simple: people abandon it.
-The freedom to leave one online community and go to another is unquestioned and unparalleled in the real world.
+The freedom to leave one on-line community and go to another is unquestioned and unparalleled in the real world.

 ### Knowledge